• Skip to main content

 Introduction

-• Intramedullary fixation is an emerging technique for the treatment of metacarpal and phalangeal fractures.
+Intramedullary fixation is an emerging minimally invasive technique for managing fractures of the metacarpals and phalanges.

 Limitations of Plate Fixation